xplorer1/chiji14xchange/README.md

 Open `./config.js` in the root path then edit it with your settings.
 You will need:

-- A cloudinary credentials for image upload.;
+- Cloudinary credentials for image upload.;
 - Database credentials;

 1. Run the sample with `node` or `nodemon`